-If you want to see some of the most historic artwork and artifacts in the city, this is an excellent opportunity that you won’t want to miss.
+If you want to see some of the most historic artwork and artifacts in the city (including the Sistine Chapel), this is an excellent opportunity that you won’t want to miss.

 The only problem with going to the Vatican Museums on this day is that it can get very crowded.

 Even if you can’t make it to the Vatican Museums on the last Sunday of the month, you might still want to check out St. Peter’s Basilica.

 This historic church is free to visit and there are a lot of notable attractions to see inside.

 As of July 2023, the Pantheon is no longer free to the public.
 It will now cost €5 per person, but that's a pretty reasonable price for this attraction.

 Worshippers are still allowed to attend mass for free, but tourists will need to pay for entry.

 It's an especially beautiful place to visit when it's raining or snowing as the rain and snow come right though the roof into the building.